delugewalker/CGA-U-Net/README.md

 # CGA U-Net: Category Guided Attention Network for Brain Tumor Segmentation in MRI

-This repo is the official implementation for Category Guided Attention Network for Brain Tumor Segmentation in MRI.
+This repo is the official implementation for **Category Guided Attention Network for Brain Tumor Segmentation in MRI**.
 The multimodal brain tumor dataset (BraTS 2019) could be acquired from [here](https://ipp.cbica.upenn.edu/).

 ## Requirements
 - python 3.7